Good turnover rate

 When is turnover a good thing?

-Some turnover might indicate that your company isn’t remaining stagnant.
-If the majority of your employees are pleased by working conditions, the few that still leave might have simply been bad fits.
+Slight turnover might indicate that your company isn’t remaining stagnant.
+If the majority of your employees are pleased with working conditions, the few that still leave might have simply been bad fits.
 Both you and departing employees might be better off parting ways.
-New people can mean new, innovative ideas, and those who haven’t been long ingrained in your company will be able to see things longtime staff can’t.
+New people can mean new, innovative ideas, and those who haven’t been long ingrained in your company will be able to see things long-time staff can’t.

 Turnover can also expose cracks in your company structure.
-A departing employee throws a wrench into the system, and understanding how their leaving affects day to day work can help you understand the important aspects of their former position better, especially if the position evolved since their hiring.
+A departing employee throws a wrench into the system, and understanding how their leaving affects day-to-day work can help you better understand the important aspects of their former position, especially if the position evolved since their hiring.
 These insights can mean a smoother, more well-informed onboarding process for their new counterpart.
 You can also make adjustments to company structure as needed.

 Let Corporate Chaplains of America support your team